xcl-98/xcl-98.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently an undergraduate student majoring in Korean Students and International Political Economy at Peking University.
-I will start my MA study at Centor on East Asian Studies(CEAS), [Stanford University](https://ceas.stanford.edu/) this year. <br>
+I may start my MA study at Centor on East Asian Studies(CEAS), [Stanford University](https://ceas.stanford.edu/) this year. <br>

 # Research Interests
-My research interests mainly lie in **authoritarian politics and political methodology**, with a regional focus on East Asia(China, North Korea and Vietnam). <br>
+My research interests include **authoritarian politics and political methodology**, with a regional focus on East Asia(China, North Korea and Vietnam). <br>